ssh-mitm/ssh-mitm/README.md

 ## Installation of SSH-MITM

-This part of the documentation covers the installation of SSH-MITM.
 The first step to using any software package is getting it properly installed.

-### $ python -m pip install ssh-mitm

 To install SSH-MITM, simply run this simple command in your terminal of choice:

-    $ python -m pip install ssh-mitm
+    $ pip install ssh-mitm

-### Get the Source Code

-SSH-MITM is actively developed on GitHub, where the code is always available.

-You can either clone the public repository:

-    $ git clone git://github.com/ssh-mitm/ssh-mitm.git

-Or, download the tarball:

-    $ curl -L https://github.com/ssh-mitm/ssh-mitm/archive/master.tar.gz | tar xz

-Once you have a copy of the source, you can embed it in your own Python package, or install it into your site-packages easily:

-    $ cd ssh-mitm-master
-    $ python -m pip install .

 ## Quickstart

 Eager to get started?
-This page gives a good introduction in how to get started with SSH-MITM.

-First, make sure that:

-* SSH-MITM is :ref:`installed <Installation of SSH-MITM>`
-* SSH-MITM is up-to-date

-Let’s get started with some simple examples.

-### Start the ssh-mitm proxy server

-Starting an intercepting mitm-ssh server with password authentication is very simple.
+Starting an intercepting mitm-ssh server with password authentication and session hijacking is very simple.

 All you have to do is run this command in your terminal of choice.